littleGnAl/littlegnal.github.io/_posts/2019-07-09-kmpp_flutter_en.md

 Finally, the problem can be attributed to the fact that native code cannot be reused, which leads us to implement the same code logic for different frameworks.
 So is there a framework for reusing native code?
 The answer is yes.
 [Kotlin Multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html) is a feature of Kotlin (currently experimental) with the goal of using Kotlin: *Sharing code between platforms*.

-So I have a bold idea to use both Flutter and Kotlin Multiplatform, although different languages (Dart/Kotlin) are used, but different frameworks share the same code logic implementations.
+Hence, I have a bold idea to use both Flutter and Kotlin Multiplatform, although different languages (Dart/Kotlin) are used, different frameworks share the same code logic implementations.
 Write common logic using Kotlin Multiplatform, then use `MethodChannel`/`FlutterMethodChannel` on Android/iOS for Flutter to call the common logic.

 ![kmpp+flutter](https://raw.githubusercontent.com/littleGnAl/screenshot/master/kmpp-flutter/kmpp+flutter.png)